DigiBP/26SS_Tierpark_Bern/README.md

 5. No structured scoring
 There is no way to identify a suitable coach for a given case.
 Suitability decisions depend on personal judgment.

-# To-Be Process: Case Allocation
+# TO-BE Process: Case Allocation

-## BPMN To-Be Process
+## BPMN TO-BE Process

 <img width="1562" height="591" alt="image" src="https://github.com/user-attachments/assets/542ad31d-094e-4e19-9e8f-166ea6cb818a" />